scieloorg/metodologia/README.md

 Issues:
 ========
 if you have any problem and/or suggestions please let's us know.
-Contact us through [Bitbucket Issues](https://bitbucket.org/infra-scielo/metodologia/issues).
+Contact us through [Github Issues](https://github.com/scieloorg/metodologia/issues).
 Contributions are always welcome!